 At its August 26, 2019 meeting, the Southeast Data, Assessment, and Review Steering Committee will discuss a region-specific white paper (PDF, 31 pages).
 The paper documents NOAA Fisheries’ recommended path forward regarding the most appropriate source of marine recreational catch statistics.
 It addresses the upcoming assessment of gray triggerfish, vermilion snapper, and other Gulf of Mexico reef fish stocks.

 At present, seven surveys are available to estimate recreational catch in the Gulf of Mexico.
 There are four general surveys that monitor catch of all finfish species encountered.
 There are also three specialized, state-specific surveys that monitor catch of certain species by anglers fishing in certain modes.
 Some of these surveys have produced different catch estimates, which has raised questions about how the data they collect should be used in fisheries science.

 The accurate assessment of stocks requires catch estimates that can be compared across the historical time series.
-NOAA Fisheries’ recommended path forward is the only option capable of producing such statistics, and involves converting estimates derived from state-specific surveys into the “common currency” of the Marine Recreational Information Program’s (MRIP’s) general survey designs.
+NOAA Fisheries’ recommended path forward is the only option capable of producing such statistics.
+It involves converting estimates derived from state-specific surveys into the “common currency” of the Marine Recreational Information Program’s general survey designs.